 The 21st-century business is undergoing an immense transformation for value-driven products /solutions delivery and the degree of responsiveness to customers.
 To stay competitive and sustainable in this volatile and disruptive business landscape, organizations are transitioning to an agile organization model, characterized by, alignment around mission, vision, and values; adaptability; cross-functional team collaboration; growth mindset; value-based customer services; and continuous improvement, to name a few.

 Traditional HR is inclined towards developing standardized policies and procedures while Agile HR mandates HR leaders and practitioners to design flexible and adaptive programs, processes and embrace digitization.
 Unlike traditional HR, Agile Human Resources advocates a psychological safety environment, so that organizational members get the opportunity to experiment and learn fast from failures.

-Instead of doing a routine and transaction-based employee life-cycle management coupled with general administration, HR leaders need to create integrated HR-Business solutions by focusing on individual competence and organizational work processes, as well as culture and climate.
-In today’s agile era, HR role cannot be limited to generalists and administrators.
+Instead of doing routine and transaction-based employee lifecycle management coupled with general administration, HR leaders need to create integrated HR-Business solutions by focusing on individual competence and organizational work processes, as well as culture and climate.
+In today’s agile era, the HR role cannot be limited to generalists and administrators.
 HRs need to acquire T-shaped capabilities – having an in-depth knowledge in any given HR function with the skills to work across different disciplines.

 As companies are shifting away from traditional hierarchies with command-and-control culture to an agile-centric way of operating in cross-functional teams, HR leaders and practitioners should step up to cross-collaborate with their peer leaders to create a coaching culture.